hmdhszd/Hashicorp-Terraform-Associate-Certification-Resources/3- Input Variables.md

 __________________________________________________________________________________________

-## In Terraform, variables can be defined in several ways, with different sources providing values for those variables.
-The typical variable sources are:

-#### Variable Defaults: You can define default values for variables in the Terraform configuration.
-If no other value is provided, Terraform will use the default value.

-#### Terraform Variable Files (.tfvars): You can create separate variable definition files with the extension .tfvars that contain values for variables.
-Terraform automatically loads these files if they are present in the same directory as the configuration file.

-#### Command-line Flags: You can override variable values by specifying them via command-line flags when running terraform apply or terraform plan.

-#### Environment Variables: Terraform allows you to set variables through environment variables prefixed with TF_VAR_.
+### Variable Input:

-#### Variable Input: When using Terraform with remote backends, such as Terraform Cloud or AWS S3, you can input variable values through the backend's interface.
+When using Terraform with remote backends, such as Terraform Cloud or AWS S3, you can input variable values through the backend's interface.

 __________________________________________________________________________________________